determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

   launcher?
 * Should also support distributed inference for faster generation.
 * Still struggling with getting a great image using the DAI logo.
+* fp16 training
+* Log images to tensorboard rather than "abuse" the checkpoint directory, in Ryan's words
+* Test training at 256 * 256 and image generation at other scales.
+Separate the `img_size` args for training and inference here.
+* lr scheduler
+* `accelerate --config` support/example